wmde/wikibase-release-pipeline/deploy/README.md

 🎉 Congratulations!
 You can now access your instance via https://wikibase.example.
 Make sure to adjust your domain name accordingly.

+> [!NOTE]
-> 💡 If anything goes wrong, you can run `docker logs <CONTAINER_NAME>` to see some helpful error messages.
+> If anything goes wrong, you can run `docker logs <CONTAINER_NAME>` to see some helpful error messages.
 In case you run into some issues in this step, please make sure to [reset the configuration](#resetting-the-configuration) after fixing the error.

+---

-### Stopping
+### 5. Stopping

 To stop, use

 ```sh
 docker compose stop
 ```

+---

 ### Resetting the configuration